hustcer/nushell.github.io/.ebook-pub/commands/mv.md

 ## Parameters

-- `source`: the location to move files/directories from
+- `source`: The location to move files/directories from.
-- `destination`: the location to move files/directories to
+- `destination`: The location to move files/directories to.
 - `--verbose`: make mv to be verbose, showing files been moved.
 - `--force`: overwrite the destination.
 - `--interactive`: ask user to confirm action